Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-01-28-google-comments-in-jekyll.md

 This can be done by navigating to your Google+ profile.

-At the top right of the page you'll see your face! (or a defautl icon) click on that and then click on `Account`
+At the top right of the page you'll see your face! (or a default icon) click on that and then click on `Account`

 ![Google+ Account]({{ site.url }}/images/GooglePlusAccount.png)